sergiovelasquez18/AirBnB_clone/README.md

 ### The command interpreter

-So far the command interpreter is capable of:
+Functionalities of this command interpreter
-* create a new object
+* Create a new object (ex: a new User or a new Place)
+* Retrieve an object from a file, a database etc…
+* Do operations on objects (count, compute stats, etc…)
+* Update attributes of an object
-* destroy an object
+* Destroy an object

 ### Instalation
 ```